1989–90 Dundee United F.C. season

 The 1989–90 season was the 81st year of football played by Dundee United, and covers the period from 1 July 1989 to 30 June 1990.
 United finished in fourth place, securing European football on the final day of the season.

-Match results
+Summary

 Dundee United played a total of 47 competitive matches during the 1989–90 season.
 The team finished fourth in the Scottish Premier Division.

-In the cup competitions, United lost in the semi-final of the Tennent's Scottish Cup to eventual winners Aberdeen and lost in the Skol Cup third round to Hamilton.
+In the cup competitions, United lost in the semi-final of the Scottish Cup to eventual winners Aberdeen and lost in the League Cup third round to Hamilton Academical.

+The club signed three players during the season with a total public cost of just over £600,000.
+Four players were sold by the club during the season with a public total of just over £1m.
+The club made a profit of around £400k from transfers during the season.
+One player was loaned out during the season.

+The club playing kits were sponsored by Belhaven Brewery for a third season.